Dying Without a Will in Georgia

 Your relative may have passed away without having a last will and testament.
 When this happens, the intestacy succession laws found in the Georgia Probate Code will dictate who inherits the assets in the probate estate.
 Whether the deceased person left a surviving spouse is a determining factor, but surviving children, parents, or other relatives can also impact your inheritance.
 Below is a summary of the Georgia intestacy succession laws in various situations.

-Deceased Person Is Survived by a Spouse and/or Descendants
+Deceased Person Is Survived by a Spouse or Descendants

 Spousal inheritance rights in Georgia depend on whether the deceased person is also survived by descendants, such as children, grandchildren, great-grandchildren, or others.
 Here is what will happen under the Georgia intestacy laws if there is a surviving spouse.

-- Survived by a spouse and descendants: In this case, the surviving spouse and the children will share equally in the probate estate, however, the surviving spouse's share may not be less than one-third of the property in the estate.
+In this case, the surviving spouse and the children will share equally in the probate estate.
+However, the surviving spouse's share may not be less than one-third of the property in the estate.
 In this situation, if the deceased person is survived by a spouse and one child, each will inherit one-half of the probate estate.
 However, the spouse will receive one-third of the probate estate if the deceased person is survived by a spouse and four children, and the children will equally divide the remaining two-thirds between themselves.